How To Become a Licensed Real Estate Agent in New York

 Residential Sales Broker

-A sales broker receives higher commissions, but the paperwork involved and the completion of the sale are lengthier and more involved.
+A sales broker receives higher commissions, but the paperwork and the sale's completion are longer and more involved.

 Commercial Sales Broker

-If a piece of residential real estate spans more than four units, that’s considered a commercial sale.
+If a piece of residential real estate spans more than four units, that's a commercial sale.

 These can include apartment buildings or multi-family properties.

-Of all the types of brokers, this is the most complicated and some deals can take well over a year to close.
+This is the most complicated of all the types of brokers, and some deals can take well over a year to close.

 Some deals can fall through even after a year of hard work and patience.

-It’s recommended that you hold off working on commercial sales for a few years.
+It would be best if you held off working on commercial sales for a few years.

 Commercial Lease Broker